 - Vanguard Total International Bond Index Fund Investor Shares

 By investing in existing index funds, target-date fund managers don’t have to focus on building a portfolio of individual stocks to track an index.
-They leave that to the managers of other funds and instead focus on maintaining the appropriate asset allocation and rebalancing as necessary.
+They can build a diversified portfolio that includes domestic and international equity and bond funds easily.
+They leave the more detailed fund management to the managers of other funds and instead focus on maintaining the appropriate asset allocation and rebalancing as necessary.

 How Target-Date Funds Adjust Their Asset Allocation